For those affected by wildfires in Washington

 Employees must submit all claims to Navia Benefit Solutions for reimbursement by March 31 of the following plan year.

-DCAP is an employer-sponsored benefit that allows employees to set aside money from their paycheck on a pre-tax basis to help pay for qualified child care or elder care expenses while the employee or their spouse attend school full-time, work or look for work.
+Dependent Care Assistance Program (DCAP) is an employer-sponsored benefit that allows employees to set aside money from their paycheck on a pre-tax basis to help pay for qualified child care or elder care expenses while the employee or their spouse attends school full-time, works, or looks for work.
 The employee is responsible for providing documentation to the IRS for tax purposes, if requested.
 Eligible expenses include elder day care, baby sitting, child day care, preschool and registration fees.

 The employee decides how much to contribute to their DCAP account.
 They may set aside a minimum annual contribution of $120 up to a maximum annual contribution of: